Skip to main content

 Winter storms often cause power outages.
 This may be due to high winds, downed trees or icy conditions.
 Be sure that your emergency kit is well stocked with food, water, flashlights, batteries, blankets and comfort items.
 If the power goes off:

-- Turn off all electrical equipment including your water heater, electric furnace or heaters, stove, stereo or TV, etc., to help prevent overloading the system when the power is restored.
+• Turn off all electrical equipment.
+This includes your water heater, electric furnace or heaters, stove, stereo or TV, etc. This will help prevent overloading the system when the power is restored.

-- If a family member depends on medical life-support equipment, a back-up generator is important to consider in case of an extended power outage.
-Be familiar with generator safety.
+• If a family member depends on medical life-support equipment, consider using a back-up generator in case of an extended power outage.
+Be familiar with generator safety:

 When heavy or steady rain soaks the ground over several hours or days, floods may occur.
 Floods are one of the most common hazards in the county.
 Their effects can be local or affect entire parts of the state.
 Depending on rainfall, the level of ground saturation and the location of rivers and streams, floods may develop slowly, over a period of days.
 But flash floods can occur suddenly due quick-rising water along a steam or a low-lying area.